 Sounds only exist now.
 It is not possible to hear the sounds of previous centuries, except for things like church bells, canal locks, doors slamming.

 There are some intentional sounds, these are usually for communication; such as people talking, sirens, tones at pedestrian crossings, station announcements.
 Invariably these are not designed for aesthetic reasons.
 And there are, of course, exceptions; for example the few cars that are designed to create a particular ‘sound-track’, street musicians and recorded music coming out from shops.

 The visual aspects of a city can last.
 The sounds cannot.

 I wrote this when I was asked to write about the city as expressed in music/the arts for the Sounding Cities website.
 Sounding Cities is two contemporary classical musicians - Naomi Sullivan and Luke Newby - who explore urban environments through music, photography, visual art and text.
 The first city explored was Johannesburg, the second Birmingham.
-Productions of the Anvil is a work I wrote based on both historical and contemporary Birmingham, using text collage, ambient sounds recorded in Birmingham, and live saxophone and bass clarinet playing music based on a Black Country folksong and a favourite hymn of a significant Birmingham writer
+Productions of the Anvil is a work I wrote based on both historical and contemporary Birmingham, using text collage, ambient sounds recorded in Birmingham, and live saxophone and bass clarinet playing music based on a Black Country folksong and a favourite hymn of the significant Birmingham writer J. H. Shorthouse

 The ‘sound of the city’ is an evocative phrase that suggests excitement, vibrant ambient sounds, the noise, energy, and urban music; Hip Hop, Grime, Electro and even Punk do not make much sense when associated with rural villages.
 The western cities I have visited sound the same to me, except for the different sirens on emergency vehicles and announcements at train stations.
 The only time London can sound different is on some Saturdays in the Knightsbridge and Chelsea area, when there is often the distinctive sound of expensive cars, such as Ferraris and Lamborghinis.